fcarlone/node-sql-strorefront/README.md

 2. Clone the node-sql-storefront repository
 3. Install the packages associated with this application
 `npm install`
-4. Enter the file name associated with the view type (see View Instructions for file name)
+4. Enter the file name associated with the view type (see view type for file name)

 ### Customer View Instructions:
 In the terminal type the following command to start the Customer view:
 `node bamazonCustomer.js`
+The customer can:
 - View a list of products available for sale
 - Enter the Product ID number of the item you want to purchase
 - Then enter the quantity you want to purchase